 Ergotron produces a whole range of ergonomically focused desk options, but our favourite is perhaps the Workfit-TL.
 This is a desk topper – it sits on your existing workstation.
 You can switch between standing and sitting by lifting the paddle on either side of the desk and raising or lowering it.
 The process is smooth and the tabletop remains well balanced throughout (you won't need to worry about your Macbook sliding off).

 The lowest setting is just an inch or so above your existing desk, and the topper can be raised up to an extra 15 inches (a good level for even the tallest users).
-There are zip ties and cable management piping to keep your wires under control when adjusting your desk.
+There are zip ties and cable management piping to keep your wires under control when adjusting your desk – one of the best desk options around.

 If you've only go a small space but still want some storage, this Convenience Concepts Designs2Go Trestle Desk is a great choice.
 The two built-in shelves provide space for you to keep your things, so the worktop can stay clutter-free.
 It's available in a wide range of colours to suit your office decor.
 On the downside, you can't adjust the height, and a few of the reviews mention the worktop scratching, so you might need to invest in a coaster.